icfpcontest2014/icfpcontest2014.github.io/specification.markdown

  * Subdirectory `code`  with the source code you wrote to help you prepare your solution and any auxiliary material that can be helpful to the judges to build your code.
-You should include a `README` file here with any documentation/description of your solution that you wish to share with the judges.
+You should include a `README` file in this subdirectory with any documentation/description of your solution that you wish to share with the judges.